wheels-dev/wheels.dev/guides/introduction/screencasts.md

 #### CRUD series

 [Episode 1: "C" Is for "Create" - Basic CRUD](https://vimeo.com/channels/cfwheels/42132402)\
-Learn about basic create operations when building standard CRUD functionality in CFWheels
+Learn about basic create operations when building standard CRUD functionality in Wheels

 [Episode 2: "R"; Is for "Read" - Basic CRUD](https://vimeo.com/channels/cfwheels/42573711)\
-Learn about basic read operations when building standard CRUD functionality in CFWheels
+Learn about basic read operations when building standard CRUD functionality in Wheels

 [Episode 3: "U" Is for "Update" - Basic CRUD](https://vimeo.com/channels/cfwheels/44346234)\
-Chris Peters demonstrates updating data in a simple CRUD CFWheels application
+Chris Peters demonstrates updating data in a simple CRUD Wheels application

 [Episode 4: "D" Is for Delete - Basic CRUD](https://vimeo.com/channels/cfwheels/44534195)\
-Learn how simple it is to delete records in a basic CRUD application using CFWheels
+Learn how simple it is to delete records in a basic CRUD application using Wheels

 #### "Building a Social Network"